scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 If you’re a content designer working with a delivery team responsible for a digital product or service, it’s important to know what’s expected during each phase of your project and how you’ll be assessed.

-This includes:
+This includes, how you'll:

-* how you’ll learn what problems your users face when using your content
+* learn what problems your users face when using your content
-* how you’ll make your information accessible and based on user needs
+* make your information accessible and based on user needs
-* how you’ll test your content and make improvements
+* test your content and make improvements

 If your team is going through a Digital First Service Standard assessment, you’ll be expected to show your content processes and outputs through the discovery, alpha and beta phases of your project.